AllenInstitute/MicronsBinder/notebooks/multiscale/function/README.md

 #### Stimulus labels
 - Each csv file contains labels of stimulus at each time frame.
 - Each csv file has 27300 values.
-- The value indicates the angle of the directional stimulus at that time frame
+- The value indicates the angle of the directional stimulus at that time frame.
 - If it’s empty (NaN), it indicates the noise stimulus (except for first 200 frames).
 - First 200 frames are black screen stimulus for every scan.
 - Frame rate is 14.8313 frames per second.